utsaslab/chipmunk/setup.md

 If you encounter this error: `error: '-mindirect-branch' and '-fcf-protection' are not compatible`, make sure that you have installed gcc-8 and run `sudo update-alternatives --install /usr/bin/gcc gcc  /usr/bin/gcc-8 1`.

+**NOTE:** Compiling FlyTrap involves building some kernel modules against the kernel you will run them on.
+The kernel must be compiled before compiling FlyTrap.

 ## 3. Setting up VMs
 1. `cd` to `flytrap/syzkaller/tools/` and run the `create-image.sh` script.
 This will create a VM image called stretch.img and a public and private key for ssh-ing into the VMs.
 Move stretch.img into the top-level `flytrap/` directory and the keys to `~/.ssh/`.
 2. Boot the VM with the 5.1.0+ kernel and emulated PM.
 A script that boots the VM with the suggested arguments is provided at `boot-vm.sh`.
 The VM is set up for passwordless root access; log in with username `root`.
 It should not ask for a password.